 Phase 4 of the contracting process is Contract Award.
 This is where a contract is officially awarded to a contractor.
 Most of the responsibility in this phase lies with the Program Contracting Officer (PCO) and Contracts Officer’s Representative (COR).
 It is important that the Program Management Office (PMO) and Program Manager (PM) understand all of the components of a contract award so that it can continue to work toward a realistic schedule following the conclusion of Phase 3: Evaluation Phase.

 The contracting processes and procedures addressed during the award phase are:

 - Pre-Award Notification to Unsuccessful Offeror’s: Prior to awarding the contract, the PCO will promptly notify the unsuccessful offeror’s in writing when their proposals are no longer within the competitive range or otherwise eliminated from the competition.
 There is no set format for the notice, but it must state the basis for the determination and that a proposal revision will not be accepted.
 (FAR 15.503)

 - Award Announcements: The award announcement and synopses must be made on SAM.gov and any other area that the organization uses.
 A synopsis is a publication of contract actions exceeding $25,000.
 The purpose is to increase competition, broaden industry participation in meeting Government requirements, and assist small business concerns (including veteran-owned, service-disabled veteran-owned, HUBZone, small disadvantaged, and women-owned) in winning contracts and subcontracts.

 - Awarding a Contract: After final evaluations have been completed and the business clearance has been approved, the contract may now be awarded to the successful offeror.
 The PCO will notify the successful offeror by furnishing the executed contract or other notice of the award to that offeror.
 (FAR 15.504)

 - Post-Award Debriefings: A post-award debriefing is held after the contract award.

 - Note: The 10-day protest clock does not begin until the day the offeror is debriefed.

-- Contracting Officer’s Representative (COR): The PCO will assign a COR to assist them in technical monitoring and administration of a contract.
+- Contracting Officer’s Representative (COR): The Procuring Contracting Officer (PCO) will assign a Contracting Officers Representative (COR) to assist them in technical monitoring and administration of a contract.